 Light Tone aims to create an etheral feeling of playing music simply by extending one's hands, without touching anything, and to allow just about anyone to experience the joy of creating music on-the-fly.

-The project is programmed in Processing (Java) and uses Microsoft's Kinect for input.
-I used KinectPV2 for Kinect interfacing with Processing, TheMidiBus for MIDI output, and LoopMidi for interfacing between Processing and Ableton Live.
+This project was made with KinectPV2 for Kinect interfacing with Processing, TheMidiBus for MIDI output, and LoopMidi for interfacing between Processing and Ableton Live.